FrankSansC/hn_export_upvotes/README.md

 But why you may ask ?
 First and foremost because I haven't found any working tool that were able to do this.
 And second because I consider this to be **my** data, and I want to be able to backup it.

+## AI usage

 Please note that most of this script has been written using [OpenAI](https://openai.com/) [ChatGPT](https://chatgpt.com/) (GPT-4o) as a teammate.

+This project is an excuse to see how good AI is at helping to write small tools (I always have lots of ideas but don't have time to implement them).

 # Usage